level09/smsar/sites/all/modules/ad/documentation/README.txt

   This page is divided into sections.
 The "Status" section validates that the module can find the necessary scripts for serving advertisements.
-If everything is properly installed, it will show you the automatically detected paths to serve.ph and adserve.inc.
+If everything is properly installed, it will show you the automatically detected paths to serve.php and adserve.inc.
 If you instead see errors in this section, review the directions in INSTALL.txt to get the ad module properly installed.

   In the "General" section you can configure what happens when an advertisement